 Amazon, pharma firms should help COVID-19 vaccine reach poorest: German minister

-Companies that have benefitted from the coronavirus crisis, such as Amazon and drugmakers, should join wealthy countries in helping to fund access to vaccines for poorer nations, Germany's international development minister said on Tuesday.

-BERLIN: Companies that have benefitted from the coronavirus crisis, such as Amazon and drugmakers, should join wealthy countries in helping to fund access to vaccines for poorer nations, Germany's international development minister said on Tuesday.
+BERLIN: Companies that have benefited from the coronavirus crisis, such as Amazon and drugmakers, should join wealthy countries in helping to fund access to vaccines for poorer nations, Germany's international development minister said on Tuesday (Nov 24).

 Herculean research efforts have seen several promising vaccines reach the brink of approval in recent weeks.
 But with richer countries ordering up supplies, concerns have grown that poorer nations will miss out.